spatialos/online-services/docs/content/services-packages/services-intro.md

 ## Packages

-Discrete sets of functionality which you can set up as part of a Metagame Service. </br>
+Discrete sets of functionality which you can set up as part of a Metagame Service.

-All packages are namespaced with `Improbable.OnlineServices.*`.
+All packages are namespaced with `Improbable.MetagameServices.*`.
 You can find these on NuGet, but they're also included in this repository and imported as `ProjectReference`s in the example services.

 ### Base.Server